obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Blue Topaz.md

     - **2.3.5 Exported PDF in Dark Mode**:
         - PDF Color Scheme
     - **2.3.6 Embeds**:
-        - Fix Height of Embedded Content
+        - To Fix Height of Embedded Content
         - Height of Embedded Content: Switch on the above button to activate
         - Transparent Embedded background
         - Hide Embedded Title